alan-turing-institute/clean-air-infrastructure/README.md

 Adding and updating existing documentation is highly encouraged.

 ### Gitmoji
-We like [gitmojo](https://gitmoji.carloscuesta.me/) for an emojo guide to our commit messages.
-You might consider (entirly optional) to use the [git-moji cli](https://github.com/carloscuesta/gitmoji-cli) as a hook when writing commit messages.
+We like [gitmoji](https://gitmoji.carloscuesta.me/) for an emoji guide to our commit messages.
+You might consider (entirly optional) to use the [gitmoji-cli](https://github.com/carloscuesta/gitmoji-cli) as a hook when writing commit messages.

 ### Working on an issue